 Last year in the year UK, according to the National Statistics, more than 70,000 people were classified as homeless by their local authority; this means they had no permanent home.

 More frighteningly, the government estimate that the amount of people sleeping rough on any given night in the UK is 4,751 – this is up 14% from last year.

 Our sixth form students were moved to do something about this National problem but wanted to start on a local level.

 After 4 weeks of preparation and fundraising, the Big Sleep Easy 2018 was underway at Ferndown Upper School.

-On the dark autumnal night on the 4th of October, 55 Ferndown Upper School sixth form students and staff braved the elements in order to raise money for the Bournemouth YMCA Youth Homeless charity.
+On the dark autumnal night in October, students from Ferndown Upper School sixth form braved the elements in order to raise money for the Bournemouth YMCA Youth Homeless charity.